Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 in arid regions lead to salt buildup, rendering soil toxic to most plants.

-Healthy soil teems with life—bacteria, fungi (especially mycorrhizal
+- Biodiversity Loss: Healthy soil teems with life—bacteria, fungi

-biodiversity drives nutrient cycling, disease suppression, and soil
+and more.
+This biodiversity drives nutrient cycling, disease suppression,

-structure.
-Degraded soils are biologically impoverished, losing these
+and soil structure.
+Degraded soils are biologically impoverished, losing

-creates a vicious cycle: poor soil leads to poor plant growth, requiring more
+degradation creates a vicious cycle: poor soil leads to poor plant growth,

-chemical inputs, which further degrade the soil, increasing vulnerability to
+requiring more chemical inputs, which further degrade the soil, increasing

 Regenerative